 After the houses were completed, Samuel and Anne Hooper lived at 27 Commonwealth, and their son and daughter-in-law, William Sturgis Hooper and Alice (Mason) Hooper, lived at 25 Commonwealth.
 Both properties were owned by Samuel Hooper.

-When they were built, 25-27 Commonwealth included a large brick stable at the northwest corner of the lot (the corner of Berkeley and Alley 422) which shows in earlier photographs and on the 1874 Hopkins map.
+25-27 Commonwealth included a large stable at the northwest corner of the lot (at the corner of Berkeley and the alley), built at the same time or soon after the houses were completed.
+It had been built by May of 1862 (it was damaged by fire on May 13, 1862) and shows in earlier photographs and on the 1874 Hopkins map.
 It had been removed by the early 1880s, and in its place the 1883 and later Bromley maps show a long brick ell extending from the northern façade of 27 Commonwealth to the alley.

 William and Alice (Mason) Hooper lived at 25 Commonwealth from the time it was completed in about 1861.
 They previously had lived at 1 West Cedar.
 He was agent for the Bay State Iron Company.

 Soon thereafter, 25 Commonwealth became the home of Samuel and Anne Hooper’s son-in-law and daughter, attorney Thornton Kirkland Lothrop and Anne Maria (Hooper) Lothrop.
 They had married in April of 1866 and 25 Commonwealth probably was their first home together.

 During the 1876-1877 winter season, 25 Commonwealth was the home of former China shipping merchant James Murray Forbes and his wife, Alice Frances (Bowditch) Forbes.
 They also maintained a home in Milton (he previously had lived at the Somerset Club at 42 Beacon when in Boston).
 They had moved to 249 Berkeley by 1878.